 Intercepted errors that did not reach the patient

-Uncertainty as to whether the reported incident is an error
+This HLGT also contains terms for situations when it is uncertain whether the reported incident is an error

 Each PT is grouped into one of the High Level Terms (HLTs), either for accidental exposures, stages of the medication use system*, product confusion, or the HLT grouping for various other PTs not elsewhere classified.

-*For the purposes of this document, the medication use system encompasses a continuum of activities during which a medication error can occur, including procurement, storage, prescribing, transcribing, selecting, preparing, dispensing, administering, and monitoring.
+*For the purposes of this document, the medication use system encompasses a continuum of activities after release of the product into the healthcare system during which a medication error can occur, including procurement, storage, prescribing, transcribing, selecting, preparing, dispensing, administering, and monitoring.
 The medication use system excludes activities related to the entire manufacturing process including manufacturer distribution and storage.

 Coding Medication Errors – Questions and Answers